-PKWA Law’s family lawyers recently won an important and landmark decision at the Singapore Court of Appeal.
+PKWA Law, led by Deputy Head of Family Law Ms Dorothy Tan, recently won an important and landmark decision at the Singapore Court of Appeal.
 The decision impacts upon how matrimonial assets are to be divided in Singapore (Twiss, Christopher James Hans v Twiss, Yvonne Prendergast SGCA 52].

 In order to understand how matrimonial assets are to be divided, you must understand the new Singapore law.